Saulimedes/dotfiles/README.md

 ## About

-This repo is a collection of all my dotfiles managed by Ansible and chezmoi.
+This repo is a collection of all my dotfiles managed by chezmoi.

 ## Installation